 From our very first grant to restore the Middle School Jazz Band, our grants have added to the music teaching staff allowing more music to be taught at the elementary, middle, and high school level.
 We are extremely proud that our funds have contributed toward increased teaching for adaptive music and instrument instruction.
 All of our elementary students – no matter what school they attend – now have equal access and instruction on all of the instruments offered in the Watertown Public Schools!

-We have also won grants from outside organizations, funding over $16,000 worth of new instruments and instrument repairs for the student instrument program at all schools, including our most recent grant for percussion instruments from the Watertown Community Foundation collaboration with the Watertown Education Foundation.
+We have also won grants and earned credit from outside organizations, funding almost $18,000 worth of new instruments and instrument repairs for the student instrument program at all schools.
+That total includes $1,350 in earned credit through the Music & Arts corporation, which offers instrument rentals to Watertown students, and our most recent 2017-18 grant of $2,050 for percussion instruments from the Watertown Community Foundation collaboration with the Watertown Education Foundation.